gmcninch-tufts/2025-Sp-Math146/course-posts/resources--expectations-and-rubrics.md

   You may work together with classmates while solving the *problem sets* -- you are free to share mathematical and computational ideas with other students in the course.
-However, *any work you submit must be written by yourself* -- do not directly copy anyone else's work!
+However, *you must write any work you submit* -- do not directly copy anyone else's work!

   Your solutions/submissions will be marked to reflect the following
   criteria: